To clean up after the install, and in fact throughout the life of the laminate flooring you should purchase a good flooring cleaner.

 Pergo and Bruce Flooring actually have their own branded laminate flooring cleaners, and as you can guess they work really well.
 Most of the laminate flooring manufacturers will suggest you use one of their own branded products for laminate floors.

 The best way to use the cleaners is to lightly spray over a 4’ x 4’ area, and then wipe over with a decent microfiber mop before moving on to the next section of your floor.
 You should never apply any type of laminate cleaner with a wet mop, as this can really do a job on your flooring over time.

 After The Install – Floor Protection

 Yes, laminate flooring is extremely tough!
 But it’s by no means indestructible.
 And nobody should ever tell you it is.
 No matter what type of flooring you buy, if you hit it right, with the right thing, and at the right angle, it’s going to scratch.

-Furniture Casters / Pads:
+Furniture Casters / Pads

 Relatively inexpensive furniture casters could save you many headaches, and your flooring a lot of scratches.
 These kinds of products simply stick or nail into the bottom feet of chairs, tables, refrigerators, ovens, and anything else that if moved could cause all kinds of problems.

-Silicone / Caulk:
+Silicone / Caulk

 And usually the best way to do this is to use some caulking sealant in the expansion gap around areas like the tub, kitchen sink, and dish washer.
 Some installers even use a thin bead all the way around the perimeter in those areas.

 Doctor Laminate – Dents & Scratches

 The first one is always the worst!

 Another common question I get is how to take care of a scratch or dent in the floor.
 You didn’t mean to do it, but you came home and dropped something on that perfect laminate flooring, and it chips!
 I know, because I’ve done it myself.

-Putty – Filler:
+Putty – Filler

 Then you just snip off the end and apply to the damaged area, while smoothing over with your finger when you are done.
 Let it harden for a few hours without anyone walking on it, and you should be left with a hard finish that blends in with the rest of the floor.

 ## Most putty and fillers are a matte finish when dry.
-So if you have a gloss flooring finish, you may not get the look you wanted using a putty. ##
+So if you have a gloss flooring finish, you may not get the look you wanted using a putty.

-Colored Wax Pens:
+Colored Wax Pens

 You may have seen them already in the laminate flooring aisle right next to the floors?
 They look like regular crayons and feel like a wax of some sort.
 They are actually really similar to a putty that you apply by basically rubbing them over the scratch, which leaves a thin film that hopefully covers the damaged area.

 The pens are around $5-$10 each.
 They work great on furniture and may work well on a laminate flooring away from the heavy traffic areas.
 But if the damage is right in the middle of the floor, you might want to try one of the previous options first.

-Re-finishers / Polyurethane:
+Re-finishers / Polyurethane